Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Not necessarily.
 Right now, perhaps my doctor has warned me of a heart condition and I’m choosing to step down from a high-stress job to spend time with my grandchildren.
 The people who understand these things will know better, but what you choose to do next will inform what *they* choose to do next and whether they play along.
 You, being who you are, must walk a tightrope between perception and intent.
 Choose carefully, Mister President."

 Beau sat heavily on the edge of the desk.
 He felt... there was an all-too-physical crawling sensation across his entire body, like hot ants under his shirt.
-He *wanted* what Michael was saying to be wrong, but…But goddammit, what if he *wasn’t?* Was *one man* worth endangering so much?
+He *wanted* what Michael was saying to be wrong, but...
+But goddammit, what if he *wasn’t?* Was *one man* worth endangering so much?

 ...A president’s life was hearing advice, from advisors who knew far more than he did.

 And a president’s *duty* was to heed it.

-"I would... prefer…" he began, then paused, and gave up on delicacy. "...Dammit, Michael, I want to do what’s best and what’s right."
+"I would... prefer..." he began, then paused, and gave up on delicacy. "...Dammit, Michael, I want to do what’s best and what’s right."

 "You are the President.
 What is best and what is right in your duty has *nothing* to do with your feelings or with any one person.
 What matters is the nation, and only the nation.
 What is best for the United States is often ruinous for an individual, and at this moment in time you cannot afford indulgence.
 What, then, do you believe to be best for us all?"